 The Jews gained their independence from the Seleucid Empire in 164 BC, led by the Maccabees and Hasmoneans.
 During this time, known as the Hasmonean period (164–63 BC), Jerusalem was rebuilt along with its walls.
 It was built to dimensions similar to King Hezekiah’s time.

 King Herod Addition ~ Jerusalem of Jesus’ Day

 In 19 BC, the master-builder, King Herod the Great, began his life's most ambitious building project.
 He undertook the rebuilding of the temple and the Temple Mount on a massive scale.
 He took the expansion of the Hasmonean Temple Mount and extended it on three sides, to the north, west, and south.
 This expansion also included some additional wall construction on the north side of the city walls.
 The archaeology of the Temple Mount today confirms this enlargement.
 It would be this city layout that would exist during the time of Christ.

 According to the Jewish historian Josephus, King Agrippa I (41–44 AD) began the construction of a third city wall of Jerusalem to protect a new quarter that grew north beyond the first and second city walls.
 Agrippa stopped work on the wall after only laying the foundation out of fear that Roman emperor Claudius would suspect he was planning a revolt.
 Jewish rebels later completed this wall in haste leading up to the First Jewish Revolt (66–70 AD).
 This would be the largest area the city walls would encompass.

 The City Walls Today

 In the 16th century, Suleiman decided to rebuild the city walls on much of the remains of the ancient walls that already existed.
+However, much of the southern part of the city walls were omitted in the new construction.
 They were completed in 1538 and are the walls that exist today.